-NJ restricts practice tackling for high school football
+NJSIAA passes bill reducing contact limits in football practice

 "My question is where is the research and data that says 15 minutes if the right amount of time?
 I'm not saying it's not out there, but let's see it.
 What is this stemming from and what is the basis for it?
 I think this is politics and liberalism bleeding its way into athletics."

-Shore Sports Network Managing Editor Bob Badders can be reached at bob.badders@townsquaremedia.com.
+Managing editor Bob Badders can be reached at bob.badders@townsquaremedia.com.
 Follow him on Twitter @Bob_Badders.
 Like Shore Sports Network on Facebook and subscribe to our YouTube channel for all the latest video highlights.